A solution of the generalised quantum Stein's lemma: Extension to almost power states

 \emph{Acknowledgements.} I am grateful to Mario Berta, Fernando G.\ S.\ L.\ Brand\~{a}o, Martin Plenio, Marco Tomamichel, and especially to Bartosz Regula for the many draining but illuminating discussions on the topic of this paper that we have had over the past few years.
+I also thank Renato Renner for presenting his ideas on almost-i.i.d.\ states at the workshop `Bridging Quantum Information and Mathematical Physics', held at the University of Cambridge in August 2024.
+I acknowledge financial support from the European Union under the European Research Council (StG ETQO no.~101165230) and from MIUR (Ministero dell'Istruzione, dell'Universit\`a e della Ricerca) through the project `Dipartimenti di Eccellenza 2023--2027' of the `Classe di Scienze' department at the Scuola Normale Superiore.